Home/ Blog / GMAT / GMAT Focus Data Sufficiency Questions – The Ultimate Guide

 Know your concept.
 Time to know your score ceiling.

-Our mentors review your practice test performance, identify exactly where your DS accuracy is leaking, and build a targeted improvement plan around your application timeline.
+Our mentors review your diagnostic results, identify exactly where your DS accuracy is leaking, and build a targeted improvement plan around your application timeline.